From Toddlers to Teens…

-We Are Actively Screening Children with Spinal Cord Injuries for Participation in RECOVERY-BASED Therapies and Research
+We are Actively Screening Children and Adolescents with Spinal Cord Injuries for Participation in Recovery-based Therapies and Research.

 An activity-based therapy is a physical rehabilitation therapy that’s purpose is to “activate” or “turn on” the nerves and muscles affected by a neurological impairment.
 The activity refers to the specific type and amount of practice and input that is necessary to illicit an improvement in a motor skill.
 The type of activity is task-specific such that we “train like you walk” and “train like you stand”.
 The amount of activity refers to the intensity of practice and input necessary for the child’s abilities to improve.
 Therapy sessions occur daily (5 times/week) for 1.5 hours/day for a minimum of 60 sessions.
 Additional sessions may be indicated based on your child’s progress and need.